f2brossi/puppet-postfix-gmail/README.md

 ## Quick Start with Vagrant

+First update the file puppet/init-postfix.pp with your gmail credentials then

-After installing the vagrant plugin for openstack,
+after installing the vagrant plugin for openstack,

 ```
 $ vagrant plugin install vagrant-openstack-provider